ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 ### 2nd indexing PCR and pooling (optional)

 Because only 10 &#956;L of the pre-PCR (i.e., ligated) library is used in the indexing PCR, each library prep allows for a total of two PCR reactions.
-If you find that final library concentrations (i.e., after cleaning, see [@sec:3.5.3]) are too low, you can perform a second PCR reaction on the remaining pre-PCR library using the same conditions as above.
-These two reaction can then be pooled prior to cleaning, and then eluted in a lower volume to increase concentrations (see [@sec:3.5.3] below).
+If you find that final library concentrations (i.e., after cleaning, see [Post PCR cleanup](#sec-3.5.3) are too low, you can perform a second PCR reaction on the remaining pre-PCR library using the same conditions as above.
+These two reaction can then be pooled prior to cleaning, and then eluted in a lower volume to increase concentrations (see [Post PCR cleanup](#sec-3.5.3) below).
-    * __Note for Inder:__ We're aiming for around 0.8 ng/&#956;L of cleaned-post-PCR library

-### Post PCR cleanup {#sec:3.5.3}
+### Post PCR cleanup {#sec-3.5.3}

 1. Add 1X the post-PCR DNA volume in SPRI bead solution to each sample.
 If you only performed a single PCR reaction, this should be approximately 25 &#956;L. If you pooled two 25 &#956;L PCR reactions, this should be approximately 50 &#956;L of SPRI bead solution.
 This should remvove primer dimers and other small fragments remaining from PCR.
-2. Perform bead cleanup as in [@sec:3.1.2], eluting in 23 &#956;L (i.e., 20 &#956;L for sequencing and 3 &#956;L for post-cleaning QC)
+2. Perform bead cleanup as in [3.1.2](#sec-3.1.2), eluting in 23 &#956;L (i.e., 20 &#956;L for sequencing and 3 &#956;L for post-cleaning QC)
 3. QC library by visualizing on a gel using the 50 bp Fermentas ladder or by passing through an Agilent Bioanalyzer with a DNA 1000 high sensitivity chip.
-    * __Note for Inder:__ We haven't been doing the gels or bioanalyzer traces for all libraries

 ## Pooling for sequencing